About Your Bladder Surgery With a Continent Cutaneous Diversion

 Share

-This guide will help you get ready for your bladder surgery with a continent cutaneous diversion at MSK.
-It will also help you understand what to expect during your recovery.
+This guide will help you get ready for your bladder surgery at MSK.
+It will also help you know what to expect as you recover.

 Your urinary system is made up of organs that make urine and get it out of your body (see Figure 1).